jgm/pandoc/CONTRIBUTING.md

 `tests/`, and the source for the benchmarks is in `benchmark/`.

 The modules `Text.Pandoc.Definition`, `Text.Pandoc.Builder`, and
-`Text.Pandoc.Generics` are in a separate library `pandoc-types`.
+`Text.Pandoc.Generic` are in a separate library `pandoc-types`.
 The code can be found in a <http://github.com/jgm/pandoc-types>.

 To build pandoc, you will need a working installation of the